Seattle, King County, & Tacoma Driver Information

 In select cities, you can rent a car through Express Drive with standard insurance included.
 Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform.

 *Drivers who are active duty military and their dependents can have an out-of-state driver's license and vehicle documents.
+Select 'Contact us' below to verify your or your spouse's active military duty status.

 Required documents before being approved: